faizanraso/J.A.R.V.I.S-Writes/README.md

 ### Description:

 J.A.R.V.I.S (Just A Rather Very Intelligent System) Writes is a web-app that takes a user entered prompt and returns a AI generated response.
-This project was created for the 2022 Fall Shopify Front-End Internship application.
 Some of the technologies used in this project include React, TypeScript, Axios, react-query and localStorage

 This project can be used/tested at the following links: